(The picture above was clicked by my son and possibly your student, Joel Woods, as we drove to school one foggy morning.)

 This post may contain affiliate links.

 They don’t seem sufficient.
-The words, they’re not enough, but this paste, tacked in the blogosphere, comes with a heart of thankfulness, a heart of praise.
+The words, they’re not enough, but this post tacked in the blogosphere comes with a heart of thankfulness, a heart of praise.
 Teacher, this is a shout-out to let you know how thankful we are for you.
 We praise God for you.

 1. You’re a vessel.